Scalar-Wave Signatures of Wormholes in Dark Matter Halos: Exact Helmholtz Formulation of Scalar Waves in Wormholes

-where $\Phi(r)$ is the redshift function, governing gravitational time dilation, and $\epsilon(r)$ is the shape function, which determines the spatial embedding of the wormhole geometry \cite{AO-2025}.
-The wormhole throat is located at $r=r_0$, corresponding to the minimal areal radius, and is defined by $\epsilon(r_0)=r_0$ together with the flare-out condition $\epsilon'(r_0)<1$.
-These conditions guarantee that the geometry possesses a non-trivial bridge between two asymptotically flat regions, at the price of violating the null energy condition in the vicinity of the throat, thereby requiring exotic matter sources.
-A minimally coupled, massless scalar field $\Psi(t,r,\theta,\varphi)$ propagating in this geometry is governed by the action
+where $\Phi(r)$ is the redshift function, controlling gravitational time dilation, and $\epsilon(r)$ is the shape function, determining the spatial embedding of the wormhole geometry \cite{AO-2025}.
+The wormhole throat occurs at $r=r_0$, defined by $\epsilon(r_0)=r_0$ with the flare-out condition $\epsilon'(r_0)<1$, ensuring a non-trivial bridge between two asymptotically flat regions.
+These requirements generally necessitate exotic matter to satisfy the flare-out condition near the throat, although specific matter distributions or modified gravity scenarios may relax this requirement.
+We consider a minimally coupled, massless scalar field $\Psi(t,r,\theta,\varphi)$, whose dynamics are governed by the action